liamg/peridot/docs/modules/index.markdown

 A filter is a list of values for which a match indicates the module should be applied.
 If there is no match, the module is simply ignored.

-For example, the following module will only be applied
+For example, the following module will only be applied on Linux, when the architecture is either `amd64` or `arm64`

 ```yaml
 modules: